httpsgithu/Miner/Cryptonight.md

     The bytes 0..31 of the Keccak final state are interpreted as an AES-256 key [AES] and expanded to 10 round keys.

    > The hash calculated by Keccak is 200 bytes, which is then logically split blocks.
-The first block of the hash (bytes 0 to 31 inclusive), is the key used for AES.
+The first block of the hash (bytes 0 to 31 inclusive) is the key used for AES.

    A
    scratchpad of 2097152 bytes (2 MiB) is allocated.